stochasticHydroTools/SlenderBody/Python/Examples/README.md

 files are SSLocationsF700C8400E0.01.txt and TangentVecsF700C8400E0.01.txt, which are the configurations coming from steady state equilibration.
 The input file handles are passed to a fiberCollection object in the code that begins on [line 86 of StrainingCrossLinkedNetwork.py](https://github.com/stochasticHydroTools/SlenderBody/blob/4cf402e21404ad8b9589af1de5b652adfbb1f72e/Python/Examples/StrainingCrossLinkedNetwork.py#L86).
-Notice that we require both tangent vectors and locations; since the tangent vectors are a Chebyshev series of N terms, integrating the tangent vectors to obtain positions at N points will lead to a loss of the last Chebyshev coefficient in the tangent vector series.
-To keep the fibers exactly inextensible, we keep track of the tangent vectors explicitly.

-We also include an input file to [initialize the cross-linked network object](https://github.com/stochasticHydroTools/SlenderBody/blob/4cf402e21404ad8b9589af1de5b652adfbb1f72e/Python/Examples/StrainingCrossLinkedNetwork.py#L101) this file, NetworkSteadyStates/F700C8400.txt, has a list of connections and periodic shifts at g=0 for the 8400 links.
+We also include an input file to [initialize the cross-linked network object.](https://github.com/stochasticHydroTools/SlenderBody/blob/4cf402e21404ad8b9589af1de5b652adfbb1f72e/Python/Examples/StrainingCrossLinkedNetwork.py#L101)
+This file, NetworkSteadyStates/F700C8400.txt, has a list of connections and periodic shifts at g=0 for the 8400 links.